 There are many ways to keep breastfeeding for mums returning to work.
 What works for you will depend on your workplace and child care arrangements.

-You might also need to express milk at work so that you can keep up your milk supply and leave milk for your baby while you’re working.
+If your baby has expressed breastmilk while you’re at work, you might be able to express at work so that you can keep up your milk supply, and leave this milk for your baby while you’re working.

-If you want to keep breastfeeding when you return to work, the Australian Breastfeeding Association recommends discussing your breastfeeding needs with your employer well before you go back to work.
+If you want to keep breastfeeding when you return to work, discuss your breastfeeding needs with your employer well before you go back to work.

 - a private area (not the toilet) with a comfortable chair